 - Your premiums could increase.

-- Some insurers view this as coverage cancellation.
-You could have issues getting a policy in the future because of the gap in coverage.
+- Some insurers view this as a cancellation.
+You could have trouble getting insured in the future because of the gap.

-Under Ontario car insurance, you cannot put coverage on hold, but you can suspend it.
+You cannot put it on hold, but you can suspend it.
 Contact your insurer to confirm your options.
-You can also modify your policy and remove optional coverage, which is usually the best option.
-Even if you are not driving your vehicle you want protection from non-driving perils.
+You can also remove optional coverage, which is usually the best option.
+Even if you are not driving your vehicle, you want protection from non-driving perils.

-Even if you are not driving your car, it's a good idea to have coverage on your vehicle.
-If you cancel your insurance, it could affect your policy premiums.
-Your vehicle also won’t be covered against damage that happen while the car is parked.
+Even if you are not driving your car, having insurance for your vehicle is a good idea.
+If you cancel your insurance, it could affect your premiums.
+Your vehicle also won’t be covered against damage that happens while the car is parked.

-You will not get your money back if you suspend your insurance.
-You may get a credit that is put toward future coverage.
+No, you will not get your money back if you suspend your insurance.